 NOTE 7.
-NON FINANCIAL ASSETS (CONTINUED)
+NON-FINANCIAL ASSETS AND LIABILITIES (continued)

 Note 7(d) Mine Development Assets (continued)

 Sundance has reviewed the recoverable amount of the Project based on the fair value less cost of disposal method, which incorporates the discounted value of future cash flows assuming development and commercial exploitation.
 This review highlighted a recoverable value in excess of the carrying value.
 As such no impairment was recorded during the period.